-If you’re wondering if you should get USDA Prime of certified Angus beef, the good news is that it’s possible to get both at the same time.
+If you’re wondering if you should get USDA Prime-certified Angus beef, the good news is that it’s possible to get both at the same time.
 Meat from Angus cows is of the highest quality, so it often gets the Prime grade label.

 Here are the differences between USDA Prime and Angus beef:

 - Certification — Certified Angus beef comes from Angus cattle.
 This is good-quality meat and has been certified by the American Angus Association, and meets standards for flavor, tenderness, and juiciness .
 USDA beef labeled Prime doesn’t come from a certain breed but is graded on the USDA beef grading system.
-It's the highest grade of beef, and it’s graded by an agency authorized by the US Department of Agriculture.
+It's the highest beef grade, graded by an agency authorized by the US Department of Agriculture.

 - Origin — Certified Angus beef can only come from cows born and raised in the US.
 USDA Prime can come from any country in the world, as long as there are inspections in place to ensure beef safety.

 - Fat amount — Certified Angus beef Prime has less than 2% of marbling.
 USDA beef labeled Prime has 18% of fat.

 - Cost — Angus beef is more expensive than Prime USDA Beef because there are stricter guidelines for animal raising practices.

 Yes, Angus is considered Prime.
 Most Angus cuts are labeled as either Prime meat or Choice on USDA’s scale.

 Is Prime the Highest Quality Meat?

 Yes, Prime is the highest quality meat.
 It has the most marbling based on the USDA rating system, so ground beef is rich, tender, and juicy.